CTSRD-CHERI/cheri-exercises/src/exercises/debug-and-disassemble/README.md

 This exercise steps a participant through disassembling and debugging RISC-V and CHERI-RISC-V programs.
 It draws attention to differences in program structure and code generation, particularly relating to control flow, between the two compilation targets.
+Upon completion participants should be able to:
+- Use a `llvm-objdump` disassemble RISC-V and CHERI-RISC-V binaries.
+- Debug RISC-V and CHERI-RISC-V programs with GDB.
+- Articulate key differences in flow control between RISC-V and CHERI-RISC-V.

 First, we use `llvm-objdump` to disassemble and explore the two binaries from the previous exercise: